 For some, Ireland is the land of saints and scholars, a peaceful isle of rolling hills and lilting music.
-It is all of that and more, but it’s also a place of quirks and odd habits, full of raucous, irreverent people and nonsensical transportation systems.
+It is all of that and more, but it’s also a place of quirks and odd habits, full of raucous, irreverent people and nonsensical transport systems.
 So how to navigate this little island at the edge of Europe?

 Don’t rush your trip